 I grew up in the 60’s and 70’s and went to college determined to change the world.
 I graduated with a degree in social work, 8 years later I went back to school and earned a second bachelor’s degree in communication arts.

 My adoptive parents passed away early in my adult life, and in 1994 I was reunited with my birth mother.
-It was then that I learned how I had been forcibly taken from her and that she had been praying that I would find her.
-She had married my birth father in 1963 who had tried to get me back in 1961, the same year we left Germany.
-I never met him for he had passed away in 1976.
-I now understood that the circumstances surrounding my birth were complicated by Nazi Germany, post WWII, the Cold War and the CIA.
+It was then that I learned how I had been taken from her and how she hoped that I would find her.
+She had married my birth father in 1963, he had tried to get me back in 1961, the same year we left Germany.
+I never met my biological father for he had passed away in 1976.
+Meeting my mother helped me understand that the circumstances surrounding my birth were complicated by Nazi Germany, post WWII Germany, the Cold War and the CIA.
+It was an epic yet tragic love story that we were both committed to rewriting.

 My mother Karin had named me Carmen Sylvia, which means “Guardian Tree.”
-She understood who I was and shared my spiritual passion for trees and nature.
-I started to feel that I could sink into my roots, but within months of meeting her she passed away.
-My heart broke in such a way that I felt hollowed out to the core.
+She understood who I was and she shared my spiritual passion for trees and nature.
+I started to feel that I could sink deeply into my true roots, but within months of meeting her she passed away.
+My heart broke in such a way that I felt hollowed to the core.
+I felt my roots wither with grief as the reality of losing two sets of parents sunk in.

 In that exact moment, I had a vision of the tree spirit as the Tree of Life.
 My body became electrified at the thought of untangling the roots of world belief to find common ground.
 I spent every moment from that point on researching world belief from 40,000 BCE to present day within each continent.
 When I felt overwhelmed by all the information I asked for guidance and saw a mandala.
 I researched mandalas and discovered that it is a spiritual art form and the archetype for wholeness.
 I could now feel the wisdom of the tree spirit awakening within me.